 Parents: Lhasa Apso x Maltese mix

 As with most Maltese mixes, the Lhatese is small but independent.
-Weighing about 15 pounds, this hybrid of Maltese and Lhasa Apso dislikes strangers.
-So when they bark furiously, there’s likely a stranger on your property.
+Weighing about 15 pounds, this mix of Maltese and Lhasa Apso dislike strangers.
+So when they bark furiously, there’s likely a stranger in or around the vicinity.

 However, with the owner family, they are content and happy.
-Given their royal streak, Lhatese do not respond immediately to training.
-But if you persist, they eventually come around simply for the sake of obliging.
+Given their royal heritage, these dogs do not respond well to training.
+But if you’re consistent, they eventually come around simply for the sake of obliging.
 Take this opportunity to brush their coat.

-Being intelligent, Lhatese enjoy mental and physical exercise.
+Being intelligent, the Lhatese enjoys mental and physical exercise.
 So, keep them busy with toys and let them out into the backyard multiple times during the day.
 A diverse and flexible activity schedule keeps the Lhatese healthy and happy.

 Parents: Chihuahua x Maltese mix

-Bring home a Malchi, and you will have gained a possessive companion.
+Bring back a Malchi, and you will have gained a loyal (borderline possessive) companion.
 Cross-breeding the Maltese with a Chihuahua produces a Malchi, an intelligent but attention-loving canine.
 They will be likely be small, but the hybrid is also sensitive.

 Start training and socializing a Malchi immediately.
-Members of this hybrid-breed will take time to respond, but don’t give up.
-Be persistent and soon your Malchi will comply.
-They also enjoy a daily dose of mild exercise – both indoor and outdoor.
+Members of this hybrid will take time to respond, but don’t give up.
+Be persistent and soon your Malchi will fully comply.
+They’ll also enjoy a daily dose of mild exercise – both indoor and outdoor.

-However, it’s best your Malchi not be left alone for a long duration.
+However, it’s best your Malchi not be left alone for a long durations at a time.
 The Malchi may not require daily brushing.
 But they are prone to allergies and infections, which is why you must clean their teeth and trim their nails every week.